shayanrc/stockdash/ARCHITECTURE.md

 - **Index CSV** (per index): includes `Date`, `Close`, and other NSE-provided columns; file name uses underscores for spaces.
 - **Database tables**:
   - `universe_stocks`: company metadata and exchange/code mapping.
+  - `universe_indexes`: list of supported NSE indices and their type.
   - `stock_prices`: OHLCV and related fields with `exchange` key.
   - `index_prices`: OHLCV and turnover for indices.